Marketing design

 Marketing Design Explained: Types, Tips, and Real-World Examples

-Many early-stage companies treat design like an afterthought.
+Many early-stage companies treat design like an afterthought, often neglecting to consider their target audience.
 They focus on performance marketing, SEO, and product, and then scramble to “make it look nice” at the end.

 But 94% of first impressions are design-related.
 Users judge credibility in seconds, and visual appeal plays a bigger role than most teams realize.
+Good design creates a better impression and fosters trust, making it essential for building customer loyalty.
+Visual design is crucial for capturing attention and ensuring engagement, especially in crowded markets.
 Add to that the pressure for personalization: 71% of consumers expect it, and 76% feel frustrated when it’s missing.
+Prioritizing design from the start leads to more effective marketing outcomes by enhancing engagement and driving better results.

 What is personalization?